 - Shredded cheddar cheese and sour cream for serving

-- Brown ground beef in Dutch oven or large pot over medium heat, then remove and set aside.
+- Brown ground beef in Dutch oven or large pot over medium heat, while crumbling into small pieces, then remove and set aside.

-- Add chopped onions and peppers to the pot and saute until tender.
+- Add chopped onions and peppers to the pot and saute until tender (add olive oil if there isn't enough excess grease in the pot).
 Add garlic and cook for an additional 2 minutes.

 - Return ground beef to the pot with sauteed vegetables and add chili seasonings and all remaining ingredients except macaroni noodles.
 Mix to combine.